furkandikmen/furkandikmen.github.io/_pages/presentations.md

 permalink: /presentations/
 ---

+- Pierre Ardisson, **Furkan Dikmen**, Friederike Moltmann and Kalle Müller (2025).
+The role of plans for qua-events and their effects on part-structure, paper to be presented in 15th edition of the International Conference on Formal Ontology in Information Systems (FOIS), Catania, Sicily.

 - Furkan Dikmen (2025).
 Finding objects of experiences, poster to be presented in Sinn und Bedeutung30 (SuB30), Frankfurt, Germany.

 - Mehmet Can Dadan, Alper Canberk Balcı, **Furkan Dikmen** and Stefano Canalis (2025).
 Syllabic harmony in Turkish, presented in [the OCP Workshop on Vowel Harmony (OCP22)](https://www.universiteitleiden.nl/en/events/2025/02/vowel-harmony){:target="_blank" rel="noopener noreferrer"}